 - Yellow skin and yellow eyes

 Not all women notice a change in poop color during their pregnancy.
 But don’t worry if you do.
 It could be due to a simple reason as eating too many green leafy veggies or something with green food color.
+If you’re still concerned, talk to the doctor.

 [ Read: Nausea And Vomiting During Pregnancy ]